desktop/desktop/docs/known-issues.md

 ### Using a repository configured with Folder Redirection - [#2972](https://github.com/desktop/desktop/issues/2972)

-[Folder Redirection](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753996(v%3dws.11)) is an feature of Windows for administrators to ensure files and folders are managed on a network server, instead.
+[Folder Redirection](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753996(v%3dws.11)) is a feature of Windows for administrators to ensure files and folders are managed on a network server, instead.

 **Not supported** as Git is not able to resolve the working directory correctly: